iamtash/portfolio/README.md

 Introduction
 ------------
 A first attempt at building an eventual portfolio site.
-The site admin has the ability to create, edit, and delete technical projects, as well as search/filter when viewing projects.
+Within a clean, responsive SPA, the site admin has the ability to create, edit, and delete technical projects, as well as search/filter when viewing projects.
 Visitors may navigate to Home, About, and Projects pages, and on the projects page may 'like' and search/filter down projects.

 Usage
 -----